apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-                                      If this path is not an absolute path, then it is interpreted as relative to the spoolDir. batchSize             100             Granularity at which to batch transfer to the channel inputCharset          UTF-8           Character set used by deserializers that treat the input file as text. deserializer          ``LINE``        Specify the deserializer used to parse the file into events.
+                                      If this path is not an absolute path, then it is interpreted as relative to the spoolDir. batchSize             100             Granularity at which to batch transfer to the channel inputCharset          UTF-8           Character set used by deserializers that treat the input file as text. decodeErrorPolicy     ``FAIL``        What to do when we see a non-decodable character in the input file.
+                                      ``FAIL``: Throw an exception and fail to parse the file.
+                                      ``REPLACE``: Replace the unparseable character with the "replacement character" char, typically Unicode U+FFFD.
+                                      ``IGNORE``: Drop the unparseable character sequence. deserializer          ``LINE``        Specify the deserializer used to parse the file into events.
                                       Defaults to parsing each line as an event.
 The class specified must implement ``EventDeserializer.Builder``.